Heliosphere – where the solar wind meets the interstellar medium

 The main source of interplanetary medium is the Sun, which continuously blows out a hot plasma from the solar corona with speeds of ~300-800 km/s called the solar wind.
 As the solar wind expands, the density drops, and eventually, the pressure of the interstellar medium prevents further expansion, enclosing the solar wind within the heliosphere.

 The heliosphere expands more than 100 au from the Sun.
-The solar wind and interstellar plasmas are magnetized, and the electromagnetic forces prevent direct penetration of interstellar charged particles to the heliosphere.
-The heliosphere therefore shields Earth from the direct impact of most galactic cosmic rays.
+The solar wind and interstellar plasmas are magnetized, and the electromagnetic forces prevent the direct penetration of interstellar charged particles into the heliosphere.
+Therefore, the heliosphere shields Earth from the direct impact of most galactic cosmic rays.

 In my research, I study the shape and processes in the heliosphere and the neighboring interstellar medium.
 I use observations of neutral atoms, which travel between collisions on scales exceeding the heliosphere’s size.
 Consequently, they can be used as messengers from distant regions of the heliosphere and interstellar medium.